gbletr42/bef/Comparison.md

 Another thing to note is that on prior benchmarks par2 performed much worse, as they were conducted on a rather poor laptop.
 It is likely that since par2cmdline\[turbo\] uses as much CPU as possible and is rather intensive on the machine, the laptop throttled itself due to overheating and memory bandwidth issues due to too much load.
 # Conclusions
 My conclusions from these benchmarks is that if you want a fast and capable erasure coding tool and are fine with the inherent limitations in the format, pick my tool.
 Otherwise, if you want maximal protection at the cost of speed/streamability, pick par2cmdline-turbo.
-Stay away from both
+Stay away from both par2cmdline and zfec, the first is terribly slow and the second doesn't check for integrity while also being rather inflexible.